simeon20/Azure-Sentinel-Mini-SOC/README.md

 ----

-Prerequisites
+Prerequisites:

-Azure subscription with permissions:
+Azure subscription with permissions

 Owner on subscription (to export Activity Logs)